 If the entity is required to apply the accounting standards by the provisions of law regulating such entity then it will be compulsory for the entity to follow those accounting standards.
-Section 129 (1) of the Companies Act, 2013 requires companies to present their financial statements in accordance with the accounting standards notified under Section 133 of the Companies Act, 2013.
+Section 129(1) of the Companies Act, 2013 requires companies to present their financial statements in accordance with the accounting standards notified under Section 133 of the Companies Act, 2013.
 Also, the auditor is required by section 143(3)(e) to report whether, in his opinion, the financial statements of the company audited, comply with the accounting standards referred to in section133 of the Companies Act, 2013.
-Where the financial statements of a company do not comply with the accounting standards, the company should disclose in its financial statements, the deviation from the accounting standards, the reasons for such deviation and the financial effects, if any, arising out of such deviations as per Section 129(5) of the Companies Act, 2013.
+Where the financial statements of a company do not comply with the accounting standards, the reasons for such deviation and the financial effects, if any, arising out of such deviations as per Section 129(5) of the Companies Act, 2013.
 Provided also that the financial statements should not be treated as not disclosing a true and fair view of the state of affairs of the company, merely by reason of the fact that they do not disclose:

-- a.
-In the case of an insurance company, any matters which are not required to be disclosed by the Insurance Act, 1938, or the Insurance Regulatory and Development Authority Act, 1999. - b.
-In the case of a banking company, any matters which are not required to be disclosed by the Banking Regulation Act, 1949; - c.
+- In the case of an insurance company, any matters which are not required to be disclosed by the Insurance Act, 1938, or the Insurance Regulatory and Development Authority Act, 1999. - In the case of a banking company, any matters which are not required to be disclosed by the Banking Regulation Act, 1949; - c.
 In the case of a company engaged in the generation or supply of electricity, any matters which are not required to be disclosed by the Electricity Act, 2003;